sebastianLedzianowski/contact_book/README.md

 ### 1. Registration and Login

 ### Registration:
-1. Go to the API in your browser: http://127.0.0.1:8000/docs.
+- Go to the API in your browser: http://0.0.0.0:8000/docs.
-2. Navigate to the /signup tab.
+- Navigate to the /signup tab.
-3. Use the "Try it out" button and provide user details (e.g., username, password) for registration.
+- Use the "Try it out" button and provide user details (e.g., username, password) for registration.
-4. Click "Execute" to send the registration request.
+- Click "Execute" to send the registration request.
-5. Check your email inbox for a verification message.
+- Check your email inbox for a verification message.
-6. Open the verification email and click on the provided activation link.
+- Open the verification email and click on the provided activation link.
-7. Once the activation link is clicked, return to the API or refresh the browser.
+- Once the activation link is clicked, return to the API or refresh the browser.
-8. You should now be successfully registered and activated.
+- You should now be successfully registered and activated.
 Check the response for confirmation.

 ### Login:
-1. Go to the API in your browser: http://127.0.0.1:8000/docs.
+- Go to the API in your browser: http://0.0.0.0:8000/docs.
-2. Navigate to the `/login` tab.
+- Navigate to the `/login` tab.
-3. Use the "Try it out" button and provide login credentials (e.g., username, password).
+- Use the "Try it out" button and provide login credentials (e.g., username, password).
-4. Click "Execute" and check the response.
+- Click "Execute" and check the response.

 ### 2. Adding Contacts

-### Adding Contacts:
-1. After logging in, go to the `/contact` tab.
+- After logging in, go to the `/contact` tab.
-2. Use the "Try it out" button and provide contact details.
+- Use the "Try it out" button and provide contact details.
-3. Click "Execute" and check the response.
+- Click "Execute" and check the response.

 ### 3. Tracking Upcoming Birthdays

-### Tracking Birthdays:
-1. After logging in, go to the `/api/contact/upcoming_birthdays/{days_in_future}` tab.
+- After logging in, go to the `/api/contact/upcoming_birthdays/{days_in_future}` tab.
-2. Use the "Try it out" button and enter the number of days into the future.
+- Use the "Try it out" button and enter the number of days into the future.
-3. Click "Execute" and check the response.
+- Click "Execute" and check the response.

 ### 4. Updating Avatar

-### Updating Avatar:

-1. After logging in, go to the /users/avatar tab.
+- After logging in, go to the /users/avatar tab.
-2. Use the "Try it out" button and upload an image file for the avatar.
+- Use the "Try it out" button and upload an image file for the avatar.
-3. Click "Execute" and check the response.
+- Click "Execute" and check the response.
-4. Your avatar is now updated.
+- Your avatar is now updated.
 You can retrieve it using the /users/me/ endpoint.

 ---